laravel-notification-channels/microsoft-teams/README.md

 -   `setMode(string $mode)`: Sets the interaction mode (e.g., 'Primary', 'Secondary')
 -   `toArray()`: Returns the ActionOpenUrl properties as an array

+## Support This Project

+This library was built in my free time out of passion for the community.
+If you find it useful, please consider [sponsoring me](https://github.com/sponsors/Tob0t) to help maintain and improve the project.
+Your support is greatly appreciated!
+Thank you! ❤️

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.